 When gaming journalists fire up a new article, its category is obvious from the get-go.
 It’s either news, review, editorial or a feature.
 There are however times when a review is not a review.
-When the critique of a game is not based off a complete playthrough, or even a sizeable chunk of the content.
+When the critique of a game is not based on a complete playthrough or even a sizeable chunk of the content.
 Those should not be categorized as reviews.
 It’s downright misleading.
-Same goes for so-called reviews of alpha and beta releases, among other.
+The same goes for so-called reviews of alpha and beta releases, among others.
 Welcome to The Indie Post.

 Alright, bundle up (I’ll never tire of saying that): Groupees 11th Be Mine can be yours for a grand total of $1, while Indie Royale’s The Mixer Bundle is only 80% indie.
 On a totally unrelated note, match-3 puzzler 10000000 is getting a full-blown sequel!
 Awesome, eh?

 Greenlight!
 Fifty titles pushed through!
 Pivvot is still stuck in limbo!
 A bunch of new arrivals!
 Exclamation marks!
 Right.
 Anyway, wrapping things up we have a somewhat more serious than usual edition of The Indie Post, in which I took on Procrastination vs. Writer’s Block (note: it’s more of a personal tale than a professional opinion).